 Unique combination of naturally-occurring resins: Linseed oil, wax, rosemary and lemon.

-They comply with the standards of the FDA – Food Drugs Administration.
+All compliant with the standards of the FDA – Food Drugs Administration.

-With use, ensuring a patina that requires no upkeep.
+Ensuring a patina that requires no upkeep.

 Have you thought about bringing your utensils to work, to school or on picnics?
 With JUstenbois’ maple wood utensils, this will quickly become a habit you will not want to do without.

 According to Équiterre: “Recycling is much better than waste disposal, but it requires human, material and energy resources that make it the third choice in waste management, after reduction and re-employment.”
-(4) So, you have choice: biodegradable or long term reusable .
+(4) So, you have choice: biodegradable or long term reusable.

 Is wood hygienic?
 Studies on cutting boards have shown that hardwood is safer than plastic (5,6,7).
 In fact, its porous (microscopic), rough surface generates unfavorable conditions for the proliferation of microorganisms (8).
 In addition, wood has this particular characteristic of producing antimicrobial components capable of inhibiting or limiting pathogenic fungi and bacteria growth (7).